 1. Employees colluding with suppliers

 As per cporising.com, this is the most common example of procurement fraud.
-In this case, employees responsible for purchasing a product or service collude with a supplier to purchase a product at a higher cost or a cheaper product which doesn’t meet the quality requirements.
+In this case, employees responsible for purchasing a product or service collude with a supplier to purchase a product at a higher cost or a cheaper product that doesn’t meet the quality requirements.

 In return, the buyer receives a kickback.
 It is very common especially in companies where there is no well-defined sourcing process or the procurement is decentralized to the individual location or departments.
 The impact of such procurement fraud could be limited in certain locations, but it could have a devastating impact on your product reputation if you land up buying inferior raw materials which leads to a poor-quality product for your customers.